DC Universe (franchise): Untitled Teen Titans film

 In March 2024, a film centered on the Teen Titans team was revealed to be in development, with Ana Nogueira writing the screenplay.
 Gunn and Safran confirmed that Nogueira had been working on the script by February 2025 and that it was in the "very early stages", but the film was de-prioritized when Nogueira began working on the Wonder Woman film instead.

 Untitled Bane and Deathstroke film

 In September 2024, a team-up film featuring the villains Bane and Deathstroke was revealed to be in development, with Matthew Orton writing the screenplay.
 Orton was confirmed to be writing a script for a DC Studios film in February 2025, though Gunn said its story was not specifically focused on those characters but was similar to that.
-Filming is expected to take place at Warner Bros.
-Studios Leavesden, England, in 2025.
+By May 2026, DC Studios was meeting with several potential directors, including Greg Mottola, who was a frontrunner.
+Orton was expected to rewrite the script for Mottola if he were hired, but had not yet submitted a completed screenplay while the film remained in early development.
+DC Studios was reportedly prioritizing the film by the end of June.
+Filming was expected to take place at Warner Bros.
+Studios Leavesden in England.